 The Qualiopi Certification

-This is all very good but now that you have your numéro de formateur and you have your training eligible to CPF, there is nowadays one more hurdle to jump over, the Qualiopi Certification.
+This is all very good but now that you have your numéro de formateur and you have your training eligible for CPF, there is nowadays one more hurdle to jump over, the Qualiopi Certification.
 A government decree now states that all ‘organisme de formation’; trainers need to be qualiopi certified by January 2022 (it was supposed to be last year but thanks to Covid, plans were postponed for a year).

-This certification is expensive (between 1500 and 2000 euros), renewable every 3 years.
+This certification is expensive (between 1500 and 2000 euros), and renewable every 3 years.
 Also, it is complicated (you have to comply with 40 criteria and pass an audit).
 It is so complicated that there are pieces of training costing thousands of euros just to tell you how to do it!
 I am in the middle of it; therefore my advice is to keep some sanity!
 Do one criterion per day, google anything you don’t understand and get advice from someone who has done it.

 This may be a lot to do but expect to double your salary rather than being condemned to be a subcontractor for a qualiopi-certified language centre where you can earn a maximum of 25 euros per hour with the independent status ( a measly 12 euros per hour as salaried) and you are forever under the dictate of someone else.